coderefinery/social-coding/talk.md

 ---

-## Who owns the copyright for software you write?
-(2/2)

-### If you accept contributions (pull requests), you may not be the only owner anymore!

-- Clarify licensing strategy .emph[before] - otherwise you won't have all rights to your code.

 ### If you do not own your software, you can:

 - Request open-sourcing directly (preserves your rights!).
 - Request a transfer of ownership (check with your university).

+### If you accept contributions (pull requests), you may not be the only owner anymore!

+- Clarify licensing strategy .emph[before] - otherwise you won't have all rights to your code.

 <!--- Fun story: I once had a friend who worked at IBM.
 In their
 division, they always tried to open-source what they worked on,